wolfbreeze/etl_Project/ETL_Report.md

 [logo]: https://raw.githubusercontent.com/wolfbreeze/etl_Project/master/Resources/Screen%20Shot%202019-07-13%20at%2011.17.59%20AM.png "Logo Title Text 2"

 We showed out removal of non-violent crimes in the city of Los Angeles to show that it could be done in pandas as well as Excel.
+**Note:** Boston had no report in this date of Sexual Assult or Rape.
+We had to add a line of append code ``boston_df = boston_df.append({'crime_type' : 'Rape' , 'counts' : 'NaN'} , ignore_index=True)`` to add the row of data to the table so the Boston dataframe was equal in data to the other dataframes.
+If we did not add this row we would have had errors when we merged the data to our final table.